What are the uranium stocks to watch in 2019? Analysts at Raymond James recently listed three they have on their radar

 “We have reduced our 2019 average uranium price by 8 percent (to US$30.80 from US$33.63) to reflect the weaker market to start the year,” the analysts say in their latest report.

 The US Section 232 investigation into foreign uranium imports has been pointed to as part of the reason the price has slightly deflated.

 As the uranium sector awaited commentary from the Department of Commerce, which was turned over to the US president in mid-April, US utilities companies that usually purchase on the spot market in Q1 refrained from buying, leading to larger than normal reserves and stockpiles.

 In their previous uranium outlook report, analysts admit that attitudes remain restrained when it comes to uranium, despite its status as a viable option for clean energy production.

-“We acknowledge that there is still a large inventory overhang built up after the Fukushima accident and sentiment remains negative in some countries given comments from a number of governments (e.g., Germany) about reducing their nuclear fleets and the growth of renewables and natural gas,” they explain in the report.
+“We acknowledge that there is still a large inventory overhang built up after the Fukushima accident and sentiment remains negative in some countries given comments from a number of governments (e.g., Germany) about reducing their nuclear fleets and the growth of renewables and natural gas,” they explain.